Online Shopping vs. In-Store Shopping: Pros and Cons

 4. Personalized experience

 A friendly and knowledgeable sales associate, combined with an up-close look at the products, creates a more personal shopping experience.
-This is especially true for local and specialized stores where you’ll likely talk to somebody who’s keenly familiar with the products.
+This is especially true for local and specialized stores where you’ll probably talk to somebody who’s keenly familiar with the products.
 From bookstores to car dealerships, personal recommendations and expert guidance can be quite helpful.

 5. Support local businesses